Circus: Touring

 The influence of the American circus brought about a considerable change in the character of the modern circus.
 In arenas too large for speech to be easily audible, the traditional comic dialogue of the clown assumed a less prominent place than formerly, while the vastly increased wealth of stage properties relegated to the background the old-fashioned equestrian feats, which were replaced by more ambitious acrobatic performances, and by exhibitions of skill, strength, and daring, requiring the employment of immense numbers of performers, and often of complicated and expensive machinery.

 From the late 19th century through the first half of the 20th century, travelling circuses were a major form of spectator entertainment in the US and attracted huge attention whenever they arrived in a city.
 After World War II, the popularity of the circus declined as new forms of entertainment (such as television) arrived and the public's tastes changed.
 From the 1960s onward, circuses attracted growing criticism from animal rights activists.
 Many circuses went out of business or were forced to merge with other circus companies.
 Nonetheless, a good number of travelling circuses are still active in various parts of the world, ranging from small family enterprises to three-ring extravaganzas.
 Other companies found new ways to draw in the public with innovative new approaches to the circus form itself.

 Russia

 In 1919, Lenin, head of Soviet Russia, expressed a wish for the circus to become "the people's art-form", with facilities and status on par with theatre, opera and ballet.
-The USSR nationalized Russian circuses.
-In 1927, the State University of Circus and Variety Arts, better known as the Moscow Circus School, was established; performers were trained using methods developed from the Soviet gymnastics program.
+The USSR nationalised Russian circuses.
+In 1927, the State University of Circus and Variety Arts, better known as the Moscow Circus School, was established; performers were trained using methods developed from the Soviet gymnastics programme.
 When the Moscow State Circus company began international tours in the 1950s, its levels of originality and artistic skill were widely applauded.